fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

 wye_function
   The wye_function is defined by a matlab file which returns the w (This could be a sqw ,d1d, d2d, d3d and d4d object), y (signal), e (standard deviation) and the msk (This is a n dimensional array which is the same shape as y and e of the pixels used for the fitting).
-  This matlab file takes in the path of the datafile and the path of where the matlab function are located.
+  This matlab file takes in the path of the datafile and the path of where the matlab functions are located.

   Example of the wye_function: